-Anthony went to Finland a few years ago on a canoeing trip and loved it so I had a browse online and found the perfect place – a cabin overlooking a lake in the West of Finland.
-We had originally planned to go to the North of Finland for a chance of seeing the Northern Lights but it would have required two separate flights, a lot more money and a much longer journey so we decided to go to the West instead.
+Anthony went to Finland a few years ago on a canoeing trip and loved it so I had a browse online and found the perfect place – a cabin overlooking a lake in the East of Finland.
+We had originally planned to go to the North of Finland for a chance of seeing the Northern Lights but it would have required two separate flights, a lot more money and a much longer journey so we decided to go to the East instead.

 We got an early train to London Gatwick – there is something very exciting about getting on a train full of people commuting to work knowing that you are jetting off somewhere exciting.

 We landed in Helsinki and got a train into the centre.
 We arrived at our hotel to dump our bags and have a quick rest before exploring the city.

 We stayed at an Omena Hotel, it was our first time staying in a keyless / reception free hotel and it was so simple and easy!
 Instead of checking in, you are simply sent a text message with the pin code and your room number and you let yourself in.
 The room had everything we needed and was really clean so I would definitely recommend.